Battle of Alma

 Boothby, Basil Charles, where he was seriously wounded, and his leg amputated

-Burgoyne, John Montagu, 10th Bt.
+Burgoyne, John Montagu, 10th Bt

 Gipps, Reginald Ramsay, where he was bayoneted in the hand

-Hanover, George William Frederick Charles, 2nd Duke of Cambridge ( 1854 )
+Hanover, George William Freder ( 1854 )

 Hare, Charles Luke ( 22 Sep 1854 )

-Hare, William, 3rd Earl of Listowel
+Hare, William, 3rd Earl of List

 Monck, William ( 20 Sep 1854 )